Straciulita/ASL-Translate/README.md

   We invite you to explore our project and contribute to its development.
 Check out our repository for more details and instructions on how to get involved!"

   **P.S.
-The code comments are in Romanian, and the translation of the words appearing on camera is: "da = yes, nu = no, Te iubesc = i love you**
+The code comments are in Romanian, and the translation of the words appearing on camera is: "da = yes, nu = no, Te iubesc = i love you, spatiu = space, sterge = delete.**

   How it works? here--> https://youtu.be/TOZv-1VqM_I?si=oK__2aNfFkIGNAHB